 - Personalized Lifestyle Modifications

-Ayurvedic treatment begins with an in-depth analysis of the patient’s lifestyle, diet, stress levels, and sleep patterns.
-Factors such as poor digestion, irregular sleep, and stress can disrupt the balance of pitta (heat) and kapha (coldness and moisture).
-These imbalances are often the primary drivers of seborrheic dermatitis on scalp and other sensitive areas. - Internal Cleansing and Balancing
+In seborrheic dermatitis ayurvedic treatment begins with a detailed analysis of the patient’s lifestyle, diet, stress levels, digestion, and sleep patterns.
+Factors such as poor digestion, excessive oily foods, irregular sleep, and emotional stress can disturb the balance of Pitta and Kapha doshas.
+These imbalances are considered major contributors to seborrheic dermatitis on the scalp and other sensitive skin areas.

 For more information on the best scalp treatment for seborrheic dermatitis watch our informative video